fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 1. Use `Thread` to:
     - Asynchronously compute the result.
     - Block execution if the result is requested before it's ready.
-2. Use `method_missing` and `send` to delegate method calls to the result.
+2. Use `method_missing` and `send` to delegate all method calls to the result.

-The code actually ends up being very simple:
+The code ends up being surprisingly simple:

 ``` ruby
 class Future